 When a sales leader approaches change with curiosity and courage, their team will follow suit.
 This is vital to inspiring agility in your sales representatives.
 Show them that taking risks and facing challenges head-on is valued in your company culture.

 Without this acceptance of change and growth, employees will fear the new and uncertain.
 Since selling is repeatedly stepping into the unknown, sales representatives need an environment that encourages them to exercise resilience and actively strive to achieve.
-Notice, affirm, and celebrate how your employees show a growth mindset and contribute to creating a culture of success in sales.
+Notice, affirm, and celebrate how your employees show a growth mindset and contribute to creating a high-performance sales culture.

 Step 7: Create Learning Opportunities